Parsl/parslguts/taskpath.rst

 .. todo:: do I need to defined "user workflow process " earlier on in this chapter? it's somethat that should be defined and perhaps there should be a glossary or index for this document for terms like that?) and several other processes.

-The first process in the interchange.
-This runs on the same host as the user workflow process and offloads task and result routing.
+The first process in the interchange, defined in `parsl/executors/high_throughput/interchange.py <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/executors/high_throughput/interchange.py>`_.
+This runs on the same host as the user workflow process and offloads task and result queues.

-.. todo:: link source code (interchange.py)

 Beyond that, on each worker node on our HPC system, a copy of the process worker pool will be running.
 In this example workflow, our local system is the only worker node, so we should only expect to see one process worker pool, on the local system.